 Best G-Shock watch for law enforcement

-Any G-Shock watch would be fine for police and law enforcement use but a G-Shock that looks good with a uniform would be a plus.
+Any G-Shock watch would be suitable for police and law enforcement use but a G-Shock that looks good with a uniform would be a plus.
 Accuracy is also very important to law enforcement officials when making observations, investigating, and writing reports.
 The watch should have Multi-Band 6 for consistent accuracy through automatic daily synchronization.
-With its all black styling the GW-2310FB-1 would look great with any uniform, especially dark police uniforms.
-It has a Tough Solar rechargeable battery and Multi-Band 6 for longevity and accuracy.
-The watch also has a front-facing EL backlight button for easy access to visibility in the dark.
-You can also set the full auto EL backlight to turn on whenever you turn your wrist to look at your watch, a handy G-Shock feature.
+With its all black styling the GW-2310FB-1 would go well with any uniform, especially dark police uniforms.
+It has a Tough Solar rechargeable battery and Multi-Band 6 for extremely long battery life and accurate timekeeping.
+The watch also has a front-facing EL backlight button for easy access to viewing the LCD in the dark.
+You can also set the full auto EL backlight to activate whenever you turn your wrist, a handy G-Shock feature.

 GW-2310FB-1 on Amazon GW-2310FB-1 on eBay